mzimbres/rtcpp/README.md

 Let me list some important facts about my implementation of a Binary Search Tree (the bst class)

-1) My implementation is not C++11 compliant as I still do not know how to the allocator model can solve my problems.
+1) My implementation is compliant with the C++11 allocator model as I still do not know if they can handle the problems I want to solve.

-2) The class is not exception safe if used with std::allocator as it can throw std::bad_alloc.
+2) The class bst is not exception safe if used with std::allocator as it can throw std::bad_alloc.
 However is is guaranteed to be exception safe if used with the pool_allocator.
 Actually all its member functions are noexcept.

 3) If it is used with pool_allocator the class is realtime.
 The time taken to allocate a node is constant and independent of the heap state.
 But since